Understanding Dictionary Attacks in Cybersecurity

 4. Try Biometric Identification

 Biometrics offers a more secure way of authenticating an account.
-It makes use of physical features to log in, including face, finger, retina and vein.
-As it capitalizes on physical authentication like finger mapping or face recognition, it leaves dictionary attacks impracticable.
-Biometrics identification is widely used in mobile devices, especially when using banking apps and payment methods.
+It uses physical features for authentication, including face, fingerprint, retina, and vein.
+By leveraging physical authentication methods such as fingerprint matching or facial recognition, it renders dictionary attacks impractical.
+Biometric authentication is widely used on mobile devices, especially for banking apps and payments.

 5. Take advantage of Rest API Authentication